Sounds Heavy

 Powered Versus Passive Speaker Systems

-Bands choosing speakers must decide between powered and passive configurations.
-Powered speakers contain built-in amplifiers, simplifying setup and reducing separate components.
-The QSC KW series and Yamaha DXR line exemplify professional powered options.
+When choosing speakers, you’ll pick between powered and passive configurations.
+Powered speakers have built-in amplifiers, which simplifies setup.
+The QSC KW series and Yamaha DXR line are powered options.

-Passive speakers require external amplifiers.
-This configuration offers more flexibility in matching amplifier power to speaker capacity and allows easier repairs since components are separate.
-Crown, QSC, and Lab Gruppen manufacture reliable amplifiers for passive speaker systems.
+Passive speakers need separate amplifiers.
+This lets you match amplifier power to speakers more precisely and makes repairs easier since the components are separate.
+Crown, QSC, and Lab Gruppen make amplifiers for passive systems.

 System Sizing for Different Venues